DecisionNerd/collie/docs/HOWTOs.md

 # CIDOC CRM Modeling Guide

-This guide provides practical examples and patterns for modeling cultural heritage data using the Collie toolkit.
+This guide provides practical examples and patterns for modeling cultural heritage data using the Collie toolkit with NetworkX integration for social network analysis.

 ## Table of Contents